-1. Definition: The Greek word APOKALUPSIS – ἀποκάλυψις (ap-ok-al’-oop-sis) means, “revelation, disclosure, unveiling, or manifestation.”
-It is from APO, “separation from, out from, etc.” and KALUPTO, “to cover or hide.”
-So it comes to mean that which is unhidden, uncovered, or revealed.
-The words “revelation” and “reveal,” imply an unveiling or disclosing of things unknown that are coming into view.
-In Scripture it is defined as God making known to man what is otherwise unknowable.
-It tells us that God speaks, in various ways, to His creatures whom He has made quite capable of such communion.
+“Revelation” – the Greek word APOKALUPSIS – ἀποκάλυψις (ap-ok-al’-oop-sis) means, “revelation, disclosure, unveiling, or manifestation.”
+It is from APO – ἀπό (apo’), “separation from, out from, etc.,” and KALUPTO – καλύπτω (k-al-oop’-to), “to cover or hide.”
+So, it comes to mean that which is unhidden, uncovered, or revealed.
+The words “revelation” and “reveal” imply an unveiling or disclosing of things unknown that are coming into view.
+In Scripture, it is defined as God making known to man what is otherwise unknowable.
+It tells us that God speaks in various ways to His creatures whom He has made quite capable of such communion.
 In its theological usage, the term revelation is restricted to the Divine act of communicating to man what otherwise man would not know.

 Rom 16:25, “Now to Him who is able to establish you according to my gospel and the preaching of Jesus Christ, according to the revelation of the mystery which has been kept secret for long ages past.”

 A Divine revelation is accomplished whenever any manifestation of God is discerned, or any evidence of His presence, purpose, or power is communicated.
 And through the illumination of the Holy Spirit, they are discernable so that man may know God and enter into a relationship with Him.
 As such, God reveals Himself to man in many ways.
 There are seven modes by which we receive Divine revelation:

 - God revealed through nature, Psa 19:1-6; Rom 1:19-23; Gen 3:18-19; Rom 8:19-21.